1Sign Up by entering your email address, password, and credit card information to embark on your 14-day free trial.

 You should see the message “web form added successfully” after clicking the “Add” button.
 It is also now located in your Web Forms Tracking section of the dashboard.

 8Add the Tracking Code To Your Site.

-Copy and past the tracking code into every page of your website, or if you are using WordPress, to install and activate the WhatConverts plugin.
+Copy and past the tracking code into every page of your website.
+If you are using WordPress, install and activate the WhatConverts plugin.

 As you can see in the screenshot below, you have a unique 5 digit profile ID that is linked to your profile.
 Copy and paste the full script highlighted into into every page of your website, preferably within the <head> </head>tags.